 Traditionally, the primary performance metric in communication networks has been the achievable data rate.
-Latency, and to some extent the Packet Delay Variation (PDV, also referred to as jitter), have been considered for multimedia applications such as audio/video.
+Latency, and to some extent, the Packet Delay Variation (PDV, also referred to as jitter), have been considered for multimedia applications such as audio/video.
 However, the requirement on latency bounds has not been stringent.
 Deterministic communication technologies (5G URLLC, TSN and DetNet) aim to achieve deterministic latencies and bounded PDVs with very high confidence, which means that the focus of the requirement is on the tail mass of the systems latency distribution while the average latency only plays a minor role.
 Depending on the criticality of the CPS application, the corresponding requirements on the PDV bounds can be very demanding, typically emphasizing the reliability of the communication and computation system.
-Each of the abovementioned standard's technology employs different techniques to ensure the support of such real-time latency bounds in the context of CPS.
+Each of the above-mentioned technologies employs different techniques to ensure the support of such real-time latency bounds in the context of CPS.
 Below we provide an overview of such techniques in 5G, TSN and DetNet.

-1) Deterministic Latency in 5G
+1) DETERMINISTIC LATENCY IN 5G

-In 4G LTE systems, it is extremely hard to achieve submillisecond radio latency due to rigid frame structure that only allows a minimum of 4 ms latency and that too with high PDV [30], [31].
+In 4G LTE systems, it is extremely hard to achieve sub-millisecond radio latency due to a rigid frame structure that only allows a minimum of 4 ms latency and that too with high PDV [30], [31].
 Moving from Long-term Evolution (LTE) to 5G, the cellular system capabilities enabling CPS-type real-time latency bounds are greatly improved.
-Starting from Release 15, several features at Medium Access Layer (MAC) and physical layer (Layer 1) as well as in the core network have been added to enable URLLC services [32].
+Starting from Release 15, several features at the Medium Access Layer (MAC) and physical layer (Layer 1) as well as in the core network have been added to enable URLLC services [32].
 The ambition of 5G URLLC has been to provide low-latency communication and high reliability simultaneously.
-The most prominent example of such ambition in 5G URLLC has been a target one-way RAN latency of 1 ms with 99.999% probability.
-Figure 3 provides a summary of the newly introduced radio and core network features within 5G enabling URLLC, namely (i) scalable and flexible numerology realized through the so-called New Radio (NR) Physical layer of 5G, (ii) minislots and short Transmission Time Intervals (TTIs), (iii) lowlatency optimized dynamic Time Division Duplexing (TDD), (iv) fast Hybrid ARQ (HARQ) processing time, (v) uplink pre-scheduling with Configured Grants (CG), and (vi) robust transmission modes for control and data channels.
-Optimizations for the core network include redundant transmission options, and flexible selection of local breakout and edge compute location.
+The most prominent example of such ambition in 5G URLLC has been a target one-way RAN latency of 1 ms with